The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 |AU||Audited Course||Assigned when the student is registered as an auditor|

-|CR||Credit Received||Assigned when the student successfully passes a challenge exam|
+|CR||Credit Received||Assigned when the student successfully passes a challenge examination|

-|DF||Deferred Exam||Assigned when the student has deferred the exam|
+|DF||Deferred Final Exam||Assigned when the student has deferred the examination|

-|I||Incomplete||Assigned with permission of the VP Academic & Dean|
+|I||Incomplete||Assigned with permission of the Dean|

 |IP||In Progress||Assigned when the student is in the process of completing a course|

-|MT||Multi-term Course||Assigned when a course is full-year and not yet completed|
+|MT||Multi-Term Course||Assigned when a course is full-year and not yet completed|

 |P||Pass||Assigned when a student meets the requirements to complete a course on the basis of Pass or Fail|